 FGM: a deeply embedded social norm

 Maryam Sheikh shared her personal experience to highlight the dilemma faced by parents who want to both protect their daughters from FGM and to ensure their belonging and integration into the community.
-In addition, the girls themselves may ask to undergo FGM in order to be like other girls in their community.
+In addition, the girls themselves may ask to undergo FGM in order to be like other girls in their community:

 “To want to save girls from being cut, while at the same time allowing them to maintain their sense of belonging, is a real dilemma.
 It is an issue everywhere.
 I saw it with my own sister, who was so scared and worried when I convinced her not to cut her daughters.
 She was afraid that her daughters would not be disciplined (morally right).
 She was afraid of harassment and ridicule.
 She was also afraid that boys might be so interested in her daughters that they would “lure them” in order “spoil” them.
-Her fears were valid.
-But not a justification for continuing the practice.
+Her fears were valid but not a justification for continuing the practice.
 It took me hours and hours talking to her, repeating the same thing over and over again.
 It took patience!